Master’s Program

 Students can double count up to two courses for both degrees, and transfer up to two courses to their M.S. transcript, reducing both time to completion and the cost of the degree.

-Inquire with the GLID program coordinator, Zoe Lewczak, to discuss whether the accelerated program is right for you.
+Inquire with the GLID program coordinator to discuss whether the accelerated program is right for you.

 See more information on our flyer.